 The ad was plastered on billboards all over America with the tagline “Believe in something.
 Even if it means sacrificing everything”.
 The line being a nod to Kaepernick’s previous actions of not standing for the national anthem in protest over the treatment of ethnic minorities.

-The Problem: After Kaepernick refused to stand for the national anthem, many viewers became angry at him and viewed him as anti-American.
+Why it’s an unethical ad: After Kaepernick refused to stand for the national anthem, many viewers became angry at him and viewed him as anti-American.
 The fact that Nike was using him in their ads made many people believe Nike was also anti-American.
 This sparked a lot of controversies online with many social media users posting pictures of themselves destroying Nike products, along with the hashtag #JustBurnIt.

 However, despite the online backlash over the campaign and casting of Kaepernick, Nike reportedly made over $6 billion in sales and saw online sales grow by 31%.